danskernesdigitalebibliotek/dpl-react/README.md

 ### Cross application components

-If the component is simple enough to be a primitive you would use in multiple occasions it's called n component.
+If the component is simple enough to be a primitive you would use in multiple occasions it's called a component.

-The process when creating an component or an app is more or less similar, but some structural differences might be needed.
+The process when creating a component or an app is more or less similar, but some structural differences might be needed.

 ### Editor example configuration